rudderlabs/rudder-blog/content/blog/warehouse-first-the-more-secure-flexible-and-cost-effective-application-architecture.md

 A cohort of applications built on top of CDWs has risen from this huge, growing business.
 This trend was included as one of the most impactful ideas of 2020 in [Kleiner Perkins’ A 2020 Perspective](https://www.kleinerperkins.com/perspectives/a-2020-perspective/).
 Applications such as [Observe](https://www.observeinc.com/blog/welcome-to-observe/) use Snowflake to process all of their data and as their central data store, driving down the cost of storage to “[little more than the cost of Amazon S3](https://www.observeinc.com/blog/welcome-to-observe/).”

-In part one of this two-part series, we’ll define the warehouse-first architecture and its benefits.
+In part one of this two-part series, we’ll define warehouse-first architecture and its benefits.
 Next month our Friends at Message Gears will publish part two, diving deeper into warehouse-first applications.

 ## What is the Warehouse-First Architecture?